Erdos-Projects/spring-2026-rat-activity-nyc/README.md

     ```
     and option (b) is to go to the [notebooks/package_installs.ipynb](notebooks/package_installs.ipynb) and run it to download the necessary packages.

-2. Go to [scr/data/download_recent_data.ipynb](scr/data/download_recent_data.ipynb) and run the notebook to download the most recent data off the web.
+2. Still go to [notebooks/package_installs.ipynb](notebooks/package_installs.ipynb) and run the notebook and check everything runs correctly.

-3. If one is seeking just the two week forecast of rat sightings, go to [notebooks/forecast.ipynb](notebooks/forecast.ipynb) and run the whole notebook.
+3. If one is seeking just the two week forecast of rat sightings, then go to [scr/data/download_recent_data.ipynb](scr/data/download_recent_data.ipynb) and run the notebook to download the most recent data off the web.
+Then, go to [notebooks/forecast.ipynb](notebooks/forecast.ipynb) and run the whole notebook.
 The notebook should have a runtime of approximately 10 seconds.
 Scroll to the bottom of the notebook for the forecasts.
 Note that due to computational complexity and runtime, we have not chosen to use the "best model" (i.e. models with the lowest mean RMSEs following our evaluation method) for every borough in this notebook.

 ## Results and Further Work